 It’s a competitive world out there, and you can’t do without an excellent credit score and a reasonable down payment.
 Expect to pay down 10%-20% for your house if you want attractive interest rates.
 How to structure a seller financing deal, in many cases, it’s not possible to improve your credit score.
 You might not have enough savings to put together a high down payment.
 In that case, you need to look at alternative financing options.

 One such choice is seller financing.
 As the name applies, the homeowner decides to act as the lender.
 As the seller, you extend enough credit so that the buyer can purchase your home.
 The situation benefits the buyer as they can now buy a home.
 It’s an option that might not have been available otherwise.

-How Seller Financing Benefits Sellers?
+How to Structure a Seller Financing Deal?

 Banks make money by lending money for an interest rate.
 You can do the same.
 It’s a little different situation, as in the end, you will be selling your home.

 Sell as-is: Perhaps the first advantage is that you don’t need a home inspection or other documentation required by a conventional bank.
 You can choose to sell your home in its current condition.
 Of course, the buyer can choose to have a home inspection, but that’s not a mandatory requirement.